davidselassie/games/README.md

 * `style-playground` - Best played out in the world

 ## License
-All game descriptions are licensed [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/).
+All game descriptions are copyright the [contributors](https://github.com/selassid/games/graphs/contributors) and are licensed [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/).
 The Jekyll templates and configuration are licensed [MIT](http://mit-license.org).
+Anything you contribute here will be released under these terms.